Menu

 At Mellor St Mary CE Primary School we believe in participation and progress for all.
 We aim to create an inclusive culture in our school and value high quality teaching for all learners.

 We understand that children learn and develop in different ways.
-Teachers and teaching assistants recognise this and use different teaching styles, resources and adapt work in the classroom to cater for the various ways children learn.
-The majority of children in our school will receive support through good quality teaching in the classroom (Quality First Teaching).
+Teachers and teaching assistants recognise this and use different teaching styles, resources and adaptive teaching techniques in the classroom to cater for the various ways children learn.
+The majority of children in our school will receive support through high quality teaching in the classroom and Adaptive Teaching methods (AT).

 However we are mindful that some children, at some time in their school life, may need extra help and support in a variety of different ways.
-If staff feel that a child’s needs cannot be met through quality first teaching alone, then additional support or intervention may be put into place to compliment the curriculum and enhance access.
+If staff feel that a child’s needs cannot be met through high quality teaching alone, then AT adaptive teaching methods, additional support or catch up interventions may be put into place to compliment the curriculum and enhance access.
 This is monitored regularly and adjusted as necessary.

-Each learner identified as having SEN is entitled to support that is ‘additional to or different from’ a normal differentiated curriculum.
-The type of support is dependent on the individual learning needs and is intended to enable access to learning and overcome the barrier to learning identified.
+Each learner identified as having SEN is entitled to support through AT adaptive teaching methods that are ‘additional to or different from’ a typical learner or age appropriate curriculum.
+The type of support is dependent on the individual learners needs and is intended to enable them to independently access learning and overcome the identified barrier to learning.

-The waves of intervention model describes how different levels of intervention can be used to facilitate learning.
+The graduated response model describes how different levels of support can be used to facilitate learning using a plan, do and review cycle.

-This is about what should be on offer for all children: the effective inclusion of all pupils in high-quality everyday personalised teaching.
-This could include:
+High quality teaching is a constant and is on offer for all children which involves the effective inclusion of all pupils in high-quality everyday personalised teaching.
+This can include:

 • High expectations which inspire, motivate and challenge pupils

-• Adapting teaching to respond to the strengths and needs of all pupils
+• Formative assessments which respond to the strengths and needs of all pupils in the moment and includes live verbal feedback

 • Handwriting interventions as a small group